Abyss (Ad Infinitum album)

-Abyss is the fourth studio album by Swiss/German symphonic metal band Ad Infinitum, released by Napalm Records on 11 October 2024.
+Abyss is the fourth studio album by the Swiss symphonic metal band Ad Infinitum, released by Napalm Records on 11 October 2024.

 Reception

 The album received largely positive reviews from critics, but was polarising among fans due to its movement away from the style of the band's previous albums.
 Distorted Sound Magazine commented on this, saying "Abyss needs to be judged as the album it is, rather than the album people thought it should be.
 And on that basis, it would be tough to feel disappointed".